-The MIR master’s course is offered to European and third country-students who fulfill the following requirements:
+The MIR master’s course is offered to European and third country-students who fulfil the following requirements:

-- Hold at application time a first university degree after at least three years of university studies totaling 180 ECTS, of which at least 30 ECTS are in mathematics-related subjects.
+- Hold at at the the beginning of the programme/time of registering to the programme (September) a first university degree after at least three years of university studies totalling 180 ECTS, of which at least 30 ECTS are in mathematics-related subjects.

 - Proven B2 minimum CEFR level English proficiency.
 Applicants whose native language is not English are required prove their English proficiency by one of the following ways: